tdzl2003/react-subscribe/README.md

 # Subscribe event in react style

-Feel tired about `componentWillMount` and `componentWillUnmount` pair to subscribe and unsubscribe events?
+Feel tired about `componentDidMount` and `componentWillUnmount` pair to subscribe and unsubscribe events?
 This module will help.

+Feel tired about `componentDidMount` and `componentWillReceiveProps` and write a `fetchData` method and deal with reentry issue and 'warning: setState after componentDidUnmount''?
+This module will help.

-Both helpful for react and react-native.
+Helpful for both react and react-native.

 ## Installation